 "For patients with prostate cancer a major challenge is to mitigate the impact of adverse effects on quality of life, including psychological well-being" - says Heather Orom, associate professor at the University of Buffalo, USA.

 In the current study, the authors studied how problems with urination and sexual activity affect the emotional state during the first two years after treatment, and whether stress exacerbate these problems.
-They assessed more than 1,100 men diagnosed with prostate cancer who underwent surgery (63%), or who have undergone radiation therapy (37%).
+They assessed more than 1,100 men diagnosed with prostate cancer who underwent surgery (63%), or who have been radiation therapy (37%).
 Urethral, bowel and sexual function were assessed using the extended index of prostate cancer, and emotional stress was assessed on a scale.
 Patients were evaluated at baseline, six weeks after surgery and at 6, 12, 18 and 24 months.

 The results showed a relationship between side effects and emotional disorder.
 As researchers studied the condition of the patients for a long period, they were able to establish a strong evidence of a causal link between the functions of the body after the final treatment, and stress levels.